nimh-sfim/rtPupilPhase/rtPupilPhase/README.md

 ## Hardware Requirements/Notes

-By default, this code was developed to work with an Eyelink 1000 Plus.
+By default, this code was developed to work with an Eyelink 1000 Plus (SR Research, Inc.).
 If you are using a different Eyelink eye-tracker, please be sure to change the `eyelink_ver` variable (line 248).
 Given that the EyeLink 1000 Plus has a maximum online recording limit of 60Hz, pupil samples are taken every 17ms.
 This value may change depending on your hardware - if so, be sure to change the `ms_per_sample` (line 150) to reflect your hardware to ensure that the real-time algorithm performs as expected.

 Additionally, if the primary display device is a macOS device with a built-in retina screen, or if you have an external monitor with the "Optimize for Built-in Retina Display" preference setting, ensure that the `use_retina` variable (line 305) is set to `True`.